lsuutari19/certmitm_json/README.md

 Current issues:
 * If too many functions try to write to the file at the same time it will JSONDecodeError (at least thats my intuition, needs more research)
+* Above is most likely caused by the part where we write the SSLError, ConnectionResetError, BrokenPipeError or TimeoutError data, do we need this?
+Potentially we can remove all the scuffed code just by skipping this...
 * If JSONDecodeError happens twice in a row it will just skip writing that log and continue merrily away